-So there you have it, 7 effective ways not only to rock your personal brand in 2017, but to help take your business to a whole new level, make it more successful and profitable in the new year.
+So there you have it, 7 effective ways not only to rock your personal brand this year and beyond, but to help take your business to a whole new level, make it more successful and profitable in the years to come.

-6 productivity tools I’ll be using more of in 2017 to help me rock my personal brand!
+6 productivity tools I love to use to help me rock my personal brand!

 OK, so I’ve shared with you some of the things YOU can do to help your personal brand stand out.
 To finish off, I want to share with you a quick video: Vlog Episode #1 – 6 Awesome Productivity Tools I’ll Be Making More Use Of In 2017.